-Below: 1st photo - The leaf pair of a flowering stem diverges at the top of the stem and the the stalk attaches, not in the center of the leaf, but at the leaf margin making the leaf more kidney shaped.
+Below: 1st photo - The leaf pair of a flowering stem diverges at the top of the stem and the leaf stalk attaches, not in the center of the leaf, but at the leaf margin making the leaf more kidney shaped.
 The two leaves are nearly opposite each other and are slightly unequal in size.
 2nd photo - The underside of the leaf is paler in color and has hair along the veins.

 Notes: Mayapple is not indigenous to the Garden area.
 Eloise Butler's records show that she obtained plants of this species on April 29, 1908 from Kelsey's Nursery in Salem, MA; again on Oct 7, 1916 from Horsford's Nursery in Charlotte Vermont.
 Martha Crone noted planting it in 1936.
 It is listed on her 1951 census of plants in the Garden.
-The plant is native to 11 counties south of Dakota and Carver that form the SE corner Minnesota - a setting of moist woods.
+The plant is native to 11 counties south of Dakota and Carver that form the SE corner of Minnesota - a setting of moist woods.
 It is found in the eastern half of North America.
 There are no other members of the genus in Minnesota or North America.
 Mayapple is in the same family (Berberidaceae) as Blue Cohosh (Caulophyllum thalictroides) and Twinleaf (Jeffersonia diphylla, both of which are in the Garden.

 Medicinal Lore: The rhizome contains a resin, Podophyllum, which can be extracted when the root is dried.
 The procedure is tedious but the resulting drug was effective enough in its action on the liver and bowels that it was listed in the British Pharmacopoeia.
 The drug was given in an infusion, a decoction, or a tincture.
 Both Hutchins (Ref. #12) and Grieve (Ref. #7) have extensive texts.